Sology/maily_herald/README.md

 end
 ```

+**Configuration locking**

+By default, all contexts, lists and mailings initialized inside `MailyHerald.setup` block are locked and can't be edited at runtime.
+This constraint is enforced to maintain the nature of RoR application initializer files.
+Things set up in the initializer should be always read-only because initializer is executed every time the application spawns.

+If you need to set up mailings programatically and make them unlocked, simply just don't use `MailyHerald.setup`.
+Instead, use methods from `MailyHerald` class directly.
+You can put your code for example in DB seed file or some rake task.

 ### Mailers

 You don't need to have any Mailer to use MailyHerald.
 It works perfectly fine with its generic `MailyHerald::Mailer` and mailing templates written in Luquid.

-But if you still want your fancy Mailer views and features, you need to modify it a bit.
+But if you still want your fancy Mailer views and features, you need to modify them a bit.

 First, each Mailer you want to use with MailyHerald needs to extend `MailyHerald::Mailer` class.
 Then each Mailer method must be named after mailing identification name and accept only one parameter which is your entity (i.e. `User` class object).